 Negligence is the key factor in most personal injury cases.
 It means, essentially, that someone acted in a way that was irresponsible, and this irresponsible act caused (either directly or indirectly) an accident in which you suffered harm.
 This is what you have to prove, in order to get compensated for your injuries.

 Collecting damage after a truck accident requires help from experienced and knowledgeable truck accident attorneys.
-If you’ve been hurt like this in South Carolina, Call Harris and Graves personal injury lawyers for a consultation today.
+If you’ve been hurt like this in South Carolina, contact the personal injury lawyers at Harris and Graves for a consultation today.